gophercoders/website/content/lessons/KS2/lower/repetition.md

 Your guess is read on line 29 using the `ReadNumberFromKeybaord` from the `simpleio` package.
 Their guess is stored in the variable `answer`.

 The loop extends from lines 31 to 39.
-The loops condition
+The loop condition

 {{< highlight go "linenos=false" >}}
 answer != a*b